lucidworks/lucidworks.github.io/eLearning/playground-site-search/README.md

 * Create, modify, and delete index and query pipeline stages.
 * Work in the Query Workbench.
 * Use the rules editor to create business rules, synonyms, misspelling corrections, and more.
-* Play with Experience Optimizer to curate the ideal search experience.
+* Play with Experience Optimizer to curate your ideal search experience.

 ## Things to try

 ### Explore the data

+#### Datasources

+Each datasource is set up in a similar way, but there are some key differences.
+For example, some datasources have unique values declared in **Exclusive regexes**.

+> [!NOTE]
+> In many cases, key datasource configurations can be found in the advanced view.
+Toggle **Advanced** on to view these settings.

+#### Index pipelines

+Each datasource is pointed to a unique index pipeline, following a predictable naming pattern.
+For example, the blog datasource points to an index pipeline called `data-lucidworks-blog`.

+Navigate to **Indexing > Index pipelines**, then choose one of the `data-lucidworks-DATA_TYPE` pipelines.

+Note that they all have **Call pipeline** stages called "Intake" and "Outtake."
+By routing data through these separate, shared index pipelines, Fusion ensures that the data is processed the same at certain phases of indexing.
+This avoids the need to duplicate work across multiple index pipelines.

+#### Query pipeline

 Head to the Query Workbench by navigating to **Querying > Query Workbench**.

 From here, you can enter a query and view the results.
+Try turning stages on and off, then investigate what changed in the results.
 You can also customize the facets in this view.

-Try turning stages on and off, then investigate what changed in the results.

 ### Create signals